nevenjovanovic/croaladrama/docs/20180629viennapaper.md

 ## Conclusions

 In Croatia, the Jesuit school drama, especially in its Latin variety, has until recently been disregarded as a research subject.
 The texts were missing, therefore -- the literary scholars concluded -- they were not of any value or interest; they were "just pedagogy".
 The general historians were more interested in political developments, and had little time for any form of "culture".
-The Jesuits writing their *Ordensgeschichte* were interested in the order as an institution; its pedagogical activity was duly praised, but it received little actual analysis.
+On the other hand, the Jesuits writing their *Ordensgeschichte* were interested in the order as an institution; its pedagogical activity was duly praised, but it received little actual or critical analysis.

 When subject matter of the school plays was considered in Croatian history at all, the pride of place went to the "nationalist" or "proto-nationalist" themes -- the nation being, of course, the modern Croatian nation, as it was to be imagined in the 1830s.

 In our opinion, the Jesuit theatre is important because it offered to virtually all Croatian intellectuals in the 17th and 18th century a chance to perform in front of an audience.
 Theatre, and experience of performance, was part of the education, and, if we want to understand that past on its own terms, we must try to understand this fact and its implications.